retrohacker/documentation/07-gallery.md

-Now I'm going to walk you through making a MVP image gallery with Storj.js.
+Now let's walk through making a MVP image gallery with Storj.js.
 Our MVP image gallery is going to display all images in a bucket (and ignore other files).

 1. An HTML page